Reviewing Provident Financial (FPLPY) & The Competition

-Provident Financial (OTCMKTS: FPLPY) is one of 16 publicly-traded companies in the “Personal credit institutions” industry, but how does it contrast to its peers?
-We will compare Provident Financial to related businesses based on the strength of its earnings, analyst recommendations, valuation, risk, profitability, institutional ownership and dividends.
+Provident Financial (OTCMKTS: FPLPY) is one of 16 public companies in the “Personal credit institutions” industry, but how does it weigh in compared to its rivals?
+We will compare Provident Financial to related companies based on the strength of its dividends, valuation, risk, institutional ownership, analyst recommendations, profitability and earnings.

+This table compares Provident Financial and its rivals top-line revenue, earnings per share and valuation.

-64.1% of shares of all “Personal credit institutions” companies are held by institutional investors.
-17.6% of shares of all “Personal credit institutions” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+64.1% of shares of all “Personal credit institutions” companies are owned by institutional investors.
+17.6% of shares of all “Personal credit institutions” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

+Provident Financial has a beta of 1.63, suggesting that its stock price is 63% more volatile than the S&P 500.
+Comparatively, Provident Financial’s rivals have a beta of 1.37, suggesting that their average stock price is 37% more volatile than the S&P 500.

-This table compares Provident Financial and its peers’ net margins, return on equity and return on assets.
+This table compares Provident Financial and its rivals’ net margins, return on equity and return on assets.

 |Net Margins